 A thermal resistance network can be used to approximate the effect of heat sources and heat transfer from that source to the surrounding domain without explicitly having to resolve the source geometry itself.
 An example application is a PCB with multiple small resistors, LEDs, and/or processor chips mounted on top, which, compared to the overall domain, are small enough for their individual geometry to play only a minor role on the result.

 Only perfectly rectangular objects (solids) can be approximated via a thermal resistance network.
-(In case the original geometry resolves more detailed features of the object you’d like to model via a thermal resistance network, simply replace them with rectangular boxes.)
+In case the original geometry resolves more detailed features of the object you would like to model via a thermal resistance network, simply replace them with rectangular boxes.

 Creation of a Thermal Resistance Network

 In your Conjugate heat transfer analysis, navigate to Advanced concepts and add a ‘Thermal resistance network’.

 Assign the top face of the part you want to approximate as thermal resistance network.
 Top face in this case means the one facing in opposite direction of where the object is fixed on.
 See the approximation diagram below for context: